brandonroots/tuya-arduino/README.md

 # The Hardware

-# Adding a Serial Port
+# Adding a serial port

 # Services